3 Performance Hacks for the Preseason

 For optimal performance you need to stay on track.
-When it’s go time, you need to be prepared.
-Practice may make perfect but what you practice can either make or break it when it comes down to it.
-Use these 3 Performance Hacks for the Preseason and be ready to step with grace and ease when Day 1 of this hiking season arrives.
+When it’s go time, you need to be ready.
+Practice can make perfect but what you practice can either make or break it.
+Use these 3 Performance Hacks for the Preseason and be prepared to step with grace and ease when Day 1 of this hiking season arrives.

-Below are 3 hiking-friendly movement practices that can help with your overall performance.
-Each one of these exercises forces you to use different parts of your body than you would otherwise if you were just walking.
+Just below are 3 hiker-friendly movement practices that can help with your overall performance.
+Each of these exercises forces you to use different parts of your body than you would otherwise if you were just out walking.
 Not only are these 3 hacks fun and easy to share with friends and strangers, but they require minimal equipment in order to begin implementing them into your workout routine.

 Performance Hacks #1: Snow Hiking